Tarcisiofl/bookshelf-gutendex/README.md

 # Bookshelf Showcase App

-This repository contains a simple app developed as part of the engineering skills showcase for MORO TECH.
+This repository contains a simple app developed as part of the engineering skills showcase.
 The app displays a list of books and provides a detailed screen for each book.
 It utilizes the public API provided by Gutendex to fetch the required data.

 ## Project Expectations